Pancheros Mexican Grill

-Pancheros Mexican Grill is a chain of fast casual Tex Mex restaurants in the United States serving Mexican-style cuisine.
-The chain was founded in 1992 by Rodney Anderson when he opened two units: one in Iowa City, Iowa (near the University of Iowa campus), and one in East Lansing, Michigan (near the Michigan State University campus).
-As of 2023, there are 73 units throughout the country.
-Pancheros is known for making their tortillas on site, at the time the order is placed.
-In 2006, Sports Illustrated voted Pancheros the most popular place to eat when bars in Iowa City close.
+Panchero's Franchise Corporation, doing business as Pancheros Mexican Grill, is a chain of fast casual Tex-Mex restaurants in the United States serving Mexican-style cuisine.
+The chain was founded on August 14, 1992, by Rodney Anderson, who opened two units simultaneously: one in Iowa City, Iowa (near the University of Iowa campus), and one in East Lansing, Michigan (near the Michigan State University campus).
+As of 2024, the chain has over 70 locations in 13 states, with a strong presence in the Midwest and expanding into the Northeast.

+Pancheros is known for pressing fresh tortillas on-site at the time of ordering using a device called the "Fresher Presser 7000."
+The chain also distinguishes itself through its practice of mixing burrito ingredients together before rolling, using a plastic spatula marketed as "Bob the Tool".